Are you looking into getting a Havanese?

 I recently got married and my wife has a Havanese…so now I do too.
 Here is a little showcase of our little Nessie.

 Havanese Dogs are some of the cutest fluffy companions a person can have.
-These dogs are adorable, affectionate, and have personalities all their own.
+These dogs are hypoallergenic, adorable, affectionate, and have personalities all their own.
 As the name suggests, these dogs come from the island of Cuba, specifically from Havana.
 They were brought to the island by Spanish settlers as companion dogs.
 Separated from other dogs by their lonely life on the island, Havanese interbred and evolved into the dog we know and love today.
 Their silky coat of fur helps insulate them from the fierce tropical sun, yet still remains soft and light.
 These little dogs were the favourite companions of Cuba’s most aristocratic families in the 1800s.
 Soon after, Havanese became trendy in Europe.

 Unfortunately, Havanese almost became extinct on the island of Cuba.
 It was not until the 1959 revolution that the Havanese breed was brought to America, where they thrive today.
 It’s rumoured that almost every Havanese in North America can be traced back to the 11 original dogs brought over to the mainland from Cuba.
 Luckily, the charm and intellect of these dogs are quickly earning them a place as household friends.
 It is unlikely they will face extinction any time soon.